nfarina/homebridge-tesla/README.md

 Once you get a refresh token using an app (it's very long), you can paste it into your plugin configuration above.

+**NOTE** This plugin used to accept an `authToken` property which was intended to be an optional refresh token.
+If you have one already, you can just paste that token in the `refreshToken` property.
+The `authToken` property is no longer used, since the name `refreshToken` is more accurate and sets the token apart from OAuth "access tokens" which are only good for 8 hours.

 ## Multiple Vehicles

 Have a garage full of Teslas?
 Well you're in luck Mr. Musk, because you can